 TestFlight Tester Cannot Redeem Invite Code

-TestFlight invite redemption has a handful of strict preconditions: the tester’s Apple ID country must match a region your app is available in, the same Apple ID cannot already be in the same build’s group, the group’s tester count cap must not be reached, and the TestFlight app on the device must be up to date.
-Walking through these usually finds the cause in 5 minutes.
+TestFlight redemption has a handful of strict preconditions: the build must be non-expired and approved, the tester’s Apple ID country must match a region your app is available in, the email-invite code is locked to whichever Apple ID is signed in when it’s redeemed, the group’s tester cap must not be reached, and the TestFlight app must be reasonably current.
+Walking through the list below usually finds the cause in about 5 minutes.

 Common causes